 3 Exempt vs Nonexempt Tests for Classification

-According to the FLSA’s minimum wage and overtime exemptions, to be considered exempt from overtime, an employee must pass three tests—Salary Level, Salary Basis, and Duties.
-All three of these tests must be met for an employee to be exempt from overtime pay unless exclusions apply.
+According to the FLSA’s minimum wage and overtime exemptions, to be considered exempt from overtime, an employee must pass three tests: salary level, salary basis, and duties.
+An employee must meet all three tests to be exempt from overtime pay unless exclusions apply.

-If the answer to all three of these is yes, then the job is likely considered exempt, and overtime pay will not be required.
+If an employee’s role satisfies all three tests, then the job is likely considered exempt, and you’re not required to pay overtime.

-Employees who are paid more than $684 per week or $35,568 per year pass the salary level test to be classified as exempt and are ineligible for overtime pay—learn more about it in the DOL’s fact sheet.
+Employees who are paid more than $844 per week or $43,888 per year pass the salary level test to be classified as exempt and are ineligible for overtime pay, according to the DOL’s final rule.
 In contrast, employees who make less than this are considered nonexempt and are eligible for overtime pay.

-- Colorado: Exempt employees in Colorado must make a salary minimum of $961.54 per week to meet the salary level test.
+- Colorado: Exempt employees in Colorado must make a salary minimum of $55,000 annually to meet the salary level test.

 We recommend you check the minimum wage and salary requirements for exempt employees in your state.

-As long as your employee is paid consistently the same amount with very small variance, they would pass the salary basis test and be considered exempt, since this would make them salaried (interpreted as such by the government).
-However, if an employee is paid hourly with pay that varies widely based on their work schedule and the hours provided, then they are to be classified as nonexempt.
+As long as you pay your employees the same amount consistently with very small variance, they would pass the salary basis test and be considered exempt.
+However, if you pay an employee hourly and their payouts vary widely based on their work schedule and the hours provided, they are classified as nonexempt.

 An employee who meets the salary level and salary basis tests are exempt only if they also perform exempt job duties considered to be executive, professional, or administrative.
 This is also referred to as a White Collar Exemption.